deltaquebec/dquigley.dev/research.md

 A still less explored direction is $p$-adic representation: the metric is ultrametric, every triangle is isosceles, and hierarchical containment is a structural property of the geometry rather than something one optimizes for.
 The matched-null framework can follow the geometry: draws from an isotropic wrapped Gaussian on hyperbolic space, the corresponding analog on a $p$-adic tree, against which the observed structure of the actual representation can be measured.
 The discipline travels; only the ambient changes.

-## Time, language, and the structures that organize them.
-Calendars; TAME.
+## Time, language, and the structures that organize them

 ### Calendars and the tropical year